HSRLCLab/SmartFactory_Messages/README.md

 The source code is implemented in the programming language C++.
 In the following, the tools for editing the project are listed.

 #### Visual Studio Code

 The development environment used is [Visual Studio Code](https://code.visualstudio.com/) with the [PlatformIO extension](https://docs.platformio.org/en/latest/ide/vscode.html).
 The development environment can be downloaded for free.
 For an installation guide look here.

 #### Doxygen

 Doxygen was used for documentation of the source code.
 For using Doxygen in Visual Studio code, the [Doxygen Documentation Generator](https://marketplace.visualstudio.com/items?itemName=cschlosser.doxdocgen) extension can be used.

+#### Shared pointer

+Shared pointers are used to transfer dynamically created objects.
+The advantage of shared pointers is that you do not need direct control over deleting dynamically created objects.
+As soon as no pointer points to the created object, the object is automatically deleted.
+This tool makes the factory design pattern very powerful.
+An explanation of shared pointer can be found [here](https://de.cppreference.com/w/cpp/memory/shared_ptr).

 ## Software